RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 ### server.cfg

-In SSH, Change to the `config` directory and type `nano server.cfg`.
+In SSH, Go into the newly created `rorserver` folder and type `nano server.cfg`.

 ![server-config-nano](/images/server-config-nano.png)